logo

 However, this section comes with some disadvantages, as an assessee choosing the section can not claim deductions under Sections 30 to 38 (including depreciation or unabsorbed depreciation).
 Furthermore, as per Sections 40, 40A, and 43B, no disallowances are permitted.

-Budget 2023 Update for Sections 44ADA and 44AD
+Latest Budget 2023 Update for Sections 44ADA and 44AD

 For the financial year 2023-2024 (assessment year 2024-2025), the Budget of 2023 has modified Section 44AD and Section 44ADA regarding presumptive taxation limits.
-The new limits are as follows.
+The new limits are as follows:

 SectionsPrevious limitUpdated Limt